NYU's fledgling hawks take flight on camera

 In the 1990s, a red-tailed hawk nest was made in a Fifth Avenue apartment building that faced Central Park.
 The condo board removed the nest to the ire of New Yorkers.

-Today, at NYU, a transparent plastic film covers the office window to give the hawks privacy.
+Today, at NYU, a transparent plastic film covers the office window to keep the hawks from being disturbed by people walking.
 The live cam lets the public witness intimately this wildlife phenomenon in the heart of Manhattan’s concrete jungle.

 NYU President Andrew Hamilton’s unfettered window view of the nursery plays out the ultimate life lesson he shares with graduating students each spring: Like the eyasses who prepare for their first flight, students must prepare for the outside world.